nallouane/Web-App-DevOps-Project/DOCUMENTATION.md

 ### Introduction

 The 'app.py' has hard coded the information needed to connect to the Azure SQL backend surver.
-This provides security risks, using Azure Key Vault, i can make these into 'secrets' which allows for security when pushing to the cloud.
+This provides security risks, using Azure Key Vault, these values can be made into 'secrets' which allows for security when pushing to the cloud.

 ### Creating an Azure Key Vault

 By going onto the Azure portal, I easily created my key 'finalkeyy' (Weird name choice but everything reasonable I put was 'taken in soft delete').
 I proceeded to add the four secrets that were hardcoded to 'app.py' onto my key.

-- Server name
+- `Server name`

+   Represents the server or host where your database is hosted.

-- Server username
+- `Server username`

+   Represents the username used to authenticate to the database server.

-- Server Password
+- `Server Password`

+   Represents the password used to authenticate to the database server.

-- Database name
+- `Database name`

+   Specifies the name of the database the application should connect to.

 by using the following command i created and assigned the key Vault Administrator roll to a User-assigned Managed Identity.